Making money online is not easy, but it’s 100% possible if you have the right knowledge and tools to help you.

 Instead, let your unique perspective and personality shine through.
 This is what will separate your site from the crowd, and it will help you to build an audience of loyal readers.

-You don't need WordPress to start an amateur blog.
-In fact, you can start one in less than 2 minutes using a tool called Wizrd.
+You don’t need WordPress to start an amateur blog.
+In fact, you can start one in less than 2 minutes using a tool called JetPage.

 They have a free trial where you can create an entire amateur blog completely free, which doesn’t require any complicated tech like WordPress.

-Once you're happy with your newly made website and decide to go for it with Wizrd, you'll want to secure your own personal domain name for the website address, as Wizrd gives you a generic one for starters.
+Once you’re happy with your newly made website and decide to go for it with JetPage, you’ll want to secure your own personal domain name for the website address, as they give you a generic one for starters.

 Simply head over to Hostinger and pick up your own personal name as your website’s name (or some kind of abbreviation of it if your full name is already taken), and skip the hosting part.